Jennifer is an environmentalist from Ohio. She is passionate about advocating for the planet and wildlife through gardening and education.

 What is Bokashi Tea?

 Bokashi tea, also sometimes called bokashi leachate or bokashi juice, is the liquid that builds up at the bottom of a bokashi bucket.
 It is simply a byproduct of the fermentation process that happens inside the bokashi bucket.
 This byproduct doesn’t have to go to waste.
-In fact, it has a number of uses, including fertilizer, weedkiller, and even drain cleaner!
+In fact, it has a number of uses, including as a fertilizer, weedkiller, and even drain cleaner!
 This article will focus on how to use bokashi tea as a green, eco-friendly alternative to traditional harsh chemical drain cleaners.

 If you aren’t familiar with bokashi composting or are interested in starting your own bokashi bin, check out my article: How to Set Up and Use a Bokashi Bucket for Indoor Composting